Updated Feb 15, 2020

 Commercial Roof Systems

-Whether you are constructing a new commercial building or need to replace the roofing on an existing structure, it is important to understand the different types of commercial roofing systems so that you can make the right choice for your business.
+Whether you are constructing a new commercial building or need to replace the roofing on an existing structure, it is important to understand the different types of commercial roof systems so that you can make the right choice for your business.
 Unlike residential roofing, commercial roofing has very specific requirements because commercial buildings are usually larger and taller.
 The roofing material you choose will determine the life of your building and the safety of the residents.

 Low Slope Roofing

 The roof you choose for your commercial property depends entirely on the degree of slope of the roof.
 Materials that work on low slope roofs are not always the best choice for high slope roofs.
-The following are options to consider for a low slope roof:
+The following are options to consider for a low slope roof

-Ethylene Propylene Diene Terpolymer Roofing (EPDM):
+Ethylene Propylene Diene Terpolymer Roofing (EPMD):

 EPDM roofing is a type of rubber roofing made from a combination of ethylene and propylene.
 EPDM roofing is extremely versatile and is known for its durability.
-EPDM is the longest lasting type of commercial roofing available on the market and can easily last up to 40 years with the right environmental conditions and routine maintenance.
+Moreover, EPDM is the longest lasting type of commercial roofing available on the market and can easily last up to 40 years with the right environmental conditions and routine maintenance.
 They are easy to maintain and repair, and have a simple clean look.

 Thermoplastic Roofing (TPO):

-TPO roof systems are becoming extremely popular in commercial construction because of their cost effectiveness and functionality.
+are becoming extremely popular in commercial construction because of their cost effectiveness and functionality.
 TPO roofs are made from a durable material which stands up in high and low temperatures making them a good option for any climate.
 They are impervious to ultraviolet rays, chemical exposure, and the ozone as well as being resistant to punctures, fire, and damage from high winds.
 On average a TPO roof lasts over twenty years and can withstand even the harshest environments.

 Polyvinyl Chloride Roofing (PVC):

-PVC roofing is similar to TPO roofing and is also an excellent choice for commercial properties.
+is similar to TPO roofing and is also an excellent choice for commercial properties.
 PVC roofing is created by using sheets of PVC that contain plasticizers and stabilizers.
 They are available with a fleece backing that helps insulate the building.
 Like TPO roofs there are extremely durable and can withstand a full range of temperatures.
 They can withstand damage from punctures, fire, ultraviolet rays, chemical exposure, and other harsh environmental factors.
 With a wide range of colours to choose from, they are a popular choice.

 Built-Up Roof Membranes (BUR):

-BUR are commonly referred to as “tar and gravel roofs” and are one of the oldest styles of commercial roofing.
+are commonly referred to as “tar and gravel roofs” and are one of the oldest styles of commercial roofing.
 This system is created through layering.
 Flat roofs can be single-ply or built-up using multiple layers of liquid tar or asphalt over tar/asphalt saturated paper; or have multiple layers of other types of waterproof membranes.
 This is topped with a layer of pea-size gravel to protect the tar from the elements.
 The lifespan of a BUR roof depends on the materials used and the thickness of the layers but they have been known to last up to 50 years.